-If you receive a suspicious email that looks like it's supposed to be from Apple, please forward it to firstname.lastname@example.org.
+If you receive a suspicious email or SMS text message that looks like it's supposed to be from Apple, please email it to firstname.lastname@example.org

 - Protect your Apple ID.
 Use two-factor authentication, always keep your contact information secure and up to date, and never share your Apple ID password or verification codes with anyone.
 Apple never asks for this information to provide support.

-- Never use App Store, iTunes, and Apple Store Gift Cards to make other kinds of payments.
+- Never use Apple Gift Cards to make other kinds of payments.

 - Learn how to keep your Apple devices and data secure.